-I can also check the status of my returns at any time by logging into the Collective user portal or sending someone on the Collective team a quick message on Slack.
+I can also check the status of my returns at any time by logging into the Collective user portal or sending someone on the Collective team a quick message via e-mail.

 How much does Collective cost?

-At the time of this writing, Collective is offering their base service for $199 per month (normally $249 per month).
-And if you use the referral code: MORGAN you’ll receive an additional 50% off your first two months.
+At the time of this writing, Collective is offering their base service for $229 per month when you pay annually or $269 per month when you pay month to month.
+And if you use the referral code MORGAN you’ll get your first month free.